 - Archiving and backing up mass amounts of work without having to backtrack

-- Quickly learning how to use social media for marketing, building a website and understanding SEO in general
+- Quickly learning how to use social media for marketing, building a website, and understanding SEO in general

-- Connecting two apps that don’t otherwise integrate with one another
+- Connecting two apps that don’t otherwise integrate

 - Knowing when/how to share recycled content

-- Figuring out how to automate (parts of) accounting, invoicing, customer service or project management
+- Figuring out how to automate (parts of) accounting, invoicing, customer service, or project management

 - Knowing (in real-time) what everyone is saying about your business online

-7 Social Media Marketing Tools to Get you Organized and Moving Forward!
+7 Social Media Marketing Tools to Get You Organized and Moving Forward!

 If you’ve already started your social media marketing, then you’ve probably heard of content publishing tools.
 If not, now is the time to familiarize yourself!